Unige Instructors | ||

 Abstract

-Visual perception, as a key element of Artificial Intelligence, allows us to build smart systems sensitive to surrounding environments, interactive robots, video-cameras with real time algorithms running on board.
-With similar algorithms, our smart phones can log us in by recognizing our face, read text automatically, improve the quality of the photos we shoot.
+Visual perception, as a key element of Artificial Intelligence, allows us to build smart systems sensitive to surrounding environments, interactive robots, and video cameras with real-time algorithms running on board.
+With similar algorithms, our smartphones can log us in by recognizing our faces, read text automatically, and improve the quality of the photos we shoot.
 At the core of these applications are computer vision models, often boosted by machine learning algorithms.

 This crash course is conceived as a complement to the “Deep Learning: Hands on introduction” course (henceforth DL) although it can be taken independently.

-It covers the basic principles of computer vision and visual perception in artificial agents, including theoretical classes, application examples, hand-on activities.
+It covers the basic principles of computer vision and visual perception in artificial agents, including theoretical classes, application examples, and hands-on activities.

 Within CVCC, we present elements of classical computer vision (introduction to image processing, feature detection, depth estimation, motion analysis).